Maelstrom (comics): Fictional character biography

-Maelstrom later encounters the Titanian Eternal Kronos, and learns of the existence of the entity Oblivion.
-Becoming Oblivion's avatar, Maelstrom then becomes determined to achieve Oblivion's goal of non-existence on a universal scale.
+Maelstrom later encounters Kronos and learns of the existence of the entity Oblivion.
+As Oblivion's avatar, Maelstrom becomes determined to achieve Oblivion's goal of non-existence on a universal scale.
 Maelstrom assumes the powers of the entity Anomaly, becoming the embodiment of the abstract principle of anomaly.
-This brings Maelstrom into conflict with the agent of the entity Eon, the cosmic hero Quasar, in the Outer Void (realm of Oblivion).
-After several battles, Quasar finally defeats Maelstrom when caught off-guard and the power of Quasar's quantum bands consumes him.
-Maelstrom is later revived by his minions, but learns he had a son, Ransak, that would have been wiped from existence had he succeeded.
+This brings Maelstrom into conflict with Quasar in the Outer Void (realm of Oblivion).
+After several battles, Quasar finally defeats Maelstro, who is consumed by the power of Quasar's quantum bands.
+Maelstrom is later revived by his minions, but learns he has a son, Ransak, who would have been killed had he succeeded in his plan.
 Ashamed, he shrinks himself out of sight.

 Eventually, Maelstrom returns, attempting to destroy the universe by creating a device known as the Cosmic Crunch.
 He battles the Great Lakes Avengers, who are powerless to stop him.
 In order to be prepared, he hires Batroc the Leaper and his brigade to help him.
 During the final battle, Maelstrom is tricked into killing himself by Mr. Immortal after he tells him that the grand secret of the universe was eternal loneliness.
-His soul is later collected by Doorman, who was recently chosen by Oblivion as its new angel of death, replacing Deathurge, who was captured by Immortal.
+His soul is collected by Doorman, who had been chosen by Oblivion to replace Deathurge as its new angel of death.

-Maelstrom was later encountered by Drax the Destroyer and Quasar when they were killed and sent to the realm of Oblivion.
-He came into possession of Phyla's Quantum Bands and used them to feed her to the Dragon of the Moon.
-He was eventually defeated by Drax and Wendell Vaughn and Phyla kills the dragon.
-However, it turns out that this was a ruse for Oblivion to recruit Phyla-Vell as his new Avatar of Death.
+Drax the Destroyer and Quasar encounter Maelstrom after being killed and sent to the realm of Oblivion.
+Maelstrom comes into possession of Phyla's Quantum Bands and feeds her to the Dragon of the Moon.
+He is eventually defeated by Drax and Wendell Vaughn, with Phyla killing the dragon.
+It is revealed that the preceding events were a ruse for Oblivion to recruit Phyla-Vell as his avatar.